How a Background in Montessori and Dealing with Tragedy Led to a Career in Play Therapy

 She then decided to complete the MA programme in Practice Based Play Therapy, transferring to Leeds Beckett University and completing a thesis on ‘Exploring the Effectiveness of Using LEGO in Play Therapy’.

 Her most recent qualification is a Post-Grad Diploma in Advanced Clinical Supervision from Middlesex University.

 The course is delivered over two full Saturdays.
-The first Saturday is theory and information based giving a background into the history, development and main theories of play therapy.
+The first Saturday is theory and information based giving background into the history, development, and main theories of play therapy.